-Chapter 2 focuses on ULSU's core activities (key processes) and areas of responsibility.
+Chapter 2 focuses on the ULPSU's core activities (key processes) and areas of responsibility.
 For each core activity, process and responsibility, it would be appropriate to include:

-- A short description of the activity (what you do and how you do it) and how the activity specifically supports ULSU strategy and/or policy - Clear identification of the outputs and customers of the activity/process - How ULSU systematically assesses the effectiveness of the activity in an evidencebased manner (how do you know it works?) - How ULSU systematically improves the activity - The extent to which the activity/process is documented - Whether or not the activity/process is underpinned by a specific ULSU (or broader UL) policy - How ULSU ensures the activity/process is (and remains) in compliance with ULSU policies and, if applicable, UL policies - How staff members are kept informed of changes in policies and procedures - How ULSU benchmarks its activities and performance/outputs against other students' unions, national or international.
+- A short description of the activity (what you do and how you do it) and how the activity specifically supports the ULPSU's strategy and/or policy - How the ULPSU systematically assesses the effectiveness of the activity in an evidence-based manner (how do you know it works?) - How the ULPSU systematically improves the activity - The extent to which the activity/process is documented - Whether or not the activity/process is underpinned by a specific ULPSU (or broader UL) policy - How the ULPSU ensures the activity/process is (and remains) in compliance with ULPSU policies and, if applicable, UL policies - How the ULPSU ensures transparency, accountability and best practice in relation to its budgetary and financial practices - How the ULPSU ensures it is achieving best value for money - The adequacy and effective use of resources and facilities (including office space, meeting rooms, etc.) to underpin mission and operation - How risk is identified and managed - How the ULPSU ensures that its democratic processes are efficient, fair and robust - How the ULPSU benchmarks its activities and performance/outputs against other students' unions, national or international.
 (For example, how do you systematically inform yourself of relevant international good practice and trends and practice/performance in other unions?
-To what extent has ULSU established effective links with appropriate national and international cognates/partners?)
+To what extent has the ULPSU established effective links with appropriate national and international cognates/partners?)

-- How the findings of the activity can be used to effect change within ULSU, the student body or UL as a whole (impact) - A brief evaluation of the extent to which the activity/process is fit for purpose
+• A brief evaluation of the extent to which the activity/process is fit for purpose